slice-so/merge-to-earn/README.md

-# Merge to earn - Github app
+# Merge to earn app

 **Automate rewarding contributors with a slice of ownership over a project and its earnings.**